 Never have there been two films so ripe for reassessment as George Sidney’s Viva Las Vegas, and Paul Verhoeven’s Showgirls.
 Made thirty years apart, they both reside in that basket reserved for the culturally unsanctioned.
 Maybe it’s due to the stain of Vegas — that fata Morgana that has traditionally made the highfalutin see red.
 Now, in the true era of anything goes, in which the Vegas aesthetic has established itself as the norm, it’s just possible their time has come…

 Why reassess an Elvis movie?
 ‘Cause this one’s so damned fun!
 There are a few decent Elvis movies.
 Viva is the only great one.
 The King is as close as the United States ever came to producing an autochthonous deity.
-The lack of a worthy consort mig...
+The lack of ...
 More

 [Hello all.
 A small group of us have been having the occasional post-screening discussion in response to the Jarman retrospective now on.
 As I noted yesterday, none of us have been quite sure how to gauge our encounter with Derek Jarman.
 Weighing in below are Brecht Andersch, our projectionist, and Stephen Hartman, film-loving psychoanalyst!
 (You may remember them from our summer of Alexanderplatz).
 If you have thoughts, we’d love to hear them.]